level-up-hour/episodes/E3/README.md

-# Season 1 Episode 3: Building the Perfect Tools Container (rhel-tools)
+# Episode 3: Building the Perfect Tools Container (rhel-tools)

 ## Description:
 Have you used the `rhel-tools` container?
 Come learn about what it is and what you can use it for.